Yanomy/yanomy.github.io/docs/assets/posts/2023-05-29-time-series-a-collection-of-observations.md

 ---
 title: Time Series(A Collection of Observations)
 createdAt: 2023-05-29T19:22:57 +0800
-categories: [Redis]
+categories:
-tags: [Redis, Time Series, Jedis, 「Redis Essentials」]
+  - Redis
+tags:
+  - Redis
+  - Time Series
+  - Jedis
+  - 「Redis Essentials」
 ---

 A time series is an ordered sequence of values(data points) made over a time interval.